Black swan theory: Epistemological approach

 Taleb's problem is about epistemic limitations in some parts of the areas covered in decision making.
 These limitations are twofold: philosophical (mathematical) and empirical (human-known) epistemic biases.
 The philosophical problem is about the decrease in knowledge when it comes to rare events because these are not visible in past samples and therefore require a strong a priori (extrapolating) theory; accordingly, predictions of events depend more and more on theories when their probability is small.
 In the "fourth quadrant", knowledge is uncertain and consequences are large, requiring more robustness.

 According to Taleb, thinkers who came before him who dealt with the notion of the improbable (such as Hume, Mill, and Popper) focused on the problem of induction in logic, specifically, that of drawing general conclusions from specific observations.
-The central and unique attribute of Taleb's black swan event is that it is high-profile.
+The central and unique attribute of Taleb's black swan event is that it is high-impact.
 His claim is that almost all consequential events in history come from the unexpected – yet humans later convince themselves that these events are explainable in hindsight.

 One problem, labeled the ludic fallacy by Taleb, is the belief that the unstructured randomness found in life resembles the structured randomness found in games.
 This stems from the assumption that the unexpected may be predicted by extrapolating from variations in statistics based on past observations, especially when these statistics are presumed to represent samples from a normal distribution.
 These concerns often are highly relevant in financial markets, where major players sometimes assume normal distributions when using value at risk models, although market returns typically have fat tail distributions.